Change iMessage settings in Messages on Mac

 Turn on read receipts so that people who send you messages see when you’ve read them.

-You can also send read receipts for a conversation only.
+You can also send read receipts for one conversation.
 The per-conversation setting overrides the global setting.

 Start new conversations from